 4. General.
 The Transaction is subject to the terms and conditions of the printed form of the 1992 Master Agreement (Multicurrency-Cross Border) published by ISDA without any schedule (the “ISDA Form”) as modified by this Confirmation (“ISDA Agreement”).
 Each party acknowledges that it has a copy of the ISDA Agreement and it has read and understands the terms and conditions thereof.
 In the event of any inconsistency among or between the ISDA Agreement, the Definitions (as defined below), and this Confirmation, this Confirmation will govern.
 This Confirmation evidences a complete and binding memorialization of our agreement as to the terms of the Transaction to which this Confirmation relates.
 In addition, ECT and Counterparty agree to promptly negotiate in good faith and enter into a master agreement as soon as reasonably possible in the form of the ISDA Agreement and a separate Credit Support Annex with such modifications as ECT and Counterparty shall in good faith agree (the “Agreement”).
 Upon execution of the Agreement by both parties, this Confirmation will supplement, form part of, and be subject to the Agreement.
 All provisions contained in the Agreement will govern this Confirmation except as expressly stated herein.
 If an Agreement is not executed, the Transaction shall be governed by the terms and conditions of the ISDA Form as modified by this Confirmation.

-Each party will make each payment specified in this Confirmation as being payable by it, not later than the due date for value on that date in the place of the account specified above, in freely transferable funds and in the manner customary for payments in the required currency.
-If the Payment Dates for two or more Transactions between the parties fall on the same day, if each party is required to make a payment to the other on such Payment Date, such amounts with respect to each party shall be aggregated, and the party owing the greater aggregate amount shall pay to the other party the difference between the amounts owed.
+No setoff or offset of obligations is permitted under this Confirmation.